Atomic mass: Similar terms for different quantities

 The atomic mass or relative isotopic mass are sometimes confused, or incorrectly used, as synonyms of relative atomic mass (also known as atomic weight) or the standard atomic weight (a particular variety of atomic weight, in the sense that it is standardized).
 However, as noted in the introduction, atomic mass is an absolute mass while all other terms are dimensionless.
 Relative atomic mass and standard atomic weight represent terms for (abundance-weighted) averages of relative atomic masses in elemental samples, not for single nuclides.
-As such, relative atomic mass and standard atomic weight often differ numerically from the relative isotopic mass.
+Relative atomic mass and standard atomic weight will only be the same as the relative isotopic mass for elements with one stable isotope.

-The atomic mass (relative isotopic mass) is defined as the mass of a single atom, which can only be one isotope (nuclide) at a time, and is not an abundance-weighted average, as in the case of relative atomic mass/atomic weight.
-The atomic mass or relative isotopic mass of each isotope and nuclide of a chemical element is, therefore, a number that can in principle be measured to high precision, since every specimen of such a nuclide is expected to be exactly identical to every other specimen, as all atoms of a given type in the same energy state, and every specimen of a particular nuclide, are expected to be exactly identical in mass to every other specimen of that nuclide.
-For example, every atom of oxygen-16 is expected to have exactly the same atomic mass (relative isotopic mass) as every other atom of oxygen-16.
+The atomic mass (relative isotopic mass) is defined as the mass of a single atom, which is only one isotope (nuclide), and is not an abundance-weighted average, as in the case of relative atomic mass/atomic weight.
+The atomic mass or relative isotopic mass of each isotope and nuclide of a chemical element is, therefore, a number that can be measured to high precision, since every specimen of such a nuclide is identical in mass to every other specimen, as all atoms of a given type in the same energy state, and every specimen of a particular nuclide, are identical in mass.
+For example, every atom of oxygen-16 has exactly the same atomic mass (relative isotopic mass).

-In the case of many elements that have one naturally occurring isotope (mononuclidic elements) or one dominant isotope, the difference between the atomic mass of the most common isotope, and the (standard) relative atomic mass or (standard) atomic weight can be small or even nil, and does not affect most bulk calculations.
-However, such an error can exist and even be important when considering individual atoms for elements that are not mononuclidic.
+For elements that have one naturally occurring isotope (mononuclidic elements) or one dominant isotope, the difference between the atomic mass of the most common isotope, and the (standard) relative atomic mass or (standard) atomic weight will be nil, or small enough to not effect most calculations.
+For elements with more than one isotope in significant quantities, the mass of individual atoms will be different from an average across all the isotopes.

-For non-mononuclidic elements that have more than one common isotope, the numerical difference in relative atomic mass (atomic weight) from even the most common relative isotopic mass, can be half a mass unit or more (e.g. see the case of chlorine where atomic weight and standard atomic weight are about 35.45).
+For elements that have more than one common isotope, the numerical difference in relative atomic mass (atomic weight) from even the most common relative isotopic mass, can be half a mass unit or more (e.g. see the case of chlorine where atomic weight and standard atomic weight are about 35.45).
 The atomic mass (relative isotopic mass) of an uncommon isotope can differ from the relative atomic mass, atomic weight, or standard atomic weight, by several mass units.

 Relative isotopic masses are always close to whole-number values, but never (except in the case of carbon-12) exactly a whole number, for two reasons: